 MINIMIZING THE USE OF DEADLY FORCE.
 Deadly force may only be used when the officer believes that such action is immediately necessary to protect the officer or another person from imminent danger of death or serious bodily harm.
-Officers shall not use deadly force if the officer reasonably believes that alternative techniques will eliminate the imminent danger and ultimately achieve the law enforcement purpose with less risk of harm to the officer or to other persons

 Addendums

 Addendum 1 BPCRB Model Language